 Anyway, it’s always best to backup files regularly either to an external hard disk or to the cloud (Mozy or Dropbox).
 Another way is to create an image of your entire PC using software such as Norton Ghost or its free alternatives.

-Comodo Time Machine (CTM) is a windows only desktop application which allows you to create snapshots of your PC and provides the ability to restore the machine back to the snapshot version whenever necessary.
+Comodo Time Machine (CTM) is a Windows-only desktop application that allows you to create snapshots of your PC and provides the ability to restore the machine back to the snapshot version whenever necessary.

 I find this tool useful whenever I’m about to make any drastic changes to my machine which includes: